-- 5.8 Several documents will accompany the Neighbourhood Plan.
-We are obliged to produce a: - Consultation Statement - Basic Conditions Statement - 5.9 The Neighbourhood Plan will be subject to testing as it develops to help determine its positive or negative impact on the social, environmental and economic character of the neighbourhood area.
-If significant environmental effects are identified an environmental report must be prepared in accordance with paragraphs (2) and (3) of regulation 12 of the Environmental Assessment of Plans and Programmes Regulations 2004. - 5.10 A 'screening opinion' on the environmental effects of the Plan from the local planning authority, Cornwall Council concluded
+- 5.8 Several documents will accompany the submission version Neighbourhood Plan.
+We are obliged to produce a Consultation Statement and a Basic Conditions Statement. - 5.9 The Neighbourhood Plan must also be tested as it develops to help determine its positive or negative impact on the social, environmental, and economic character of the neighbourhood area.
+If significant environmental effects are identified an environmental report must be prepared in accordance with paragraphs (2) and (3) of regulation 12 of the Environmental Assessment of Plans and Programmes Regulations 2004. - 5.10 An environmental Screening Report on the environmental effects of the Neighbourhood Plan has been carried out by local planning authority in consultation with the environmental agencies.
+Their assessment concluded that it is unlikely there will be any significant environmental effects on European Sites, nor any significant effects in the environment resulting from the current version of the Padstow Parish Neighbourhood Plan.
+Therefore, neither a formal Habitat Regulations Assessment nor a Strategic Environmental Assessment is required.

-8 See various reports at: https://padstow-tc.gov.uk/neighbourhood-development-planning/the-plan/ Padstow Parish Neighbourhood Plan - Pre-Submission Version
+&lt;sup>8 See various reports at: https://padstow-tc.gov.uk/neighbourhood-development-planning/the-plan/